 However, having to be aware of every little change and respond would require a lot of effort, yet they must also handle massive changes as well.
 Biological systems get around this by being able to adapt the thresholds at within which, or outside which, they will respond.
 This enables an organism to have some relative internal calm even while much is going on around them, yet allows quick response to particular changes around them.

-For example, most creatures that live in swarms, like birds, can go able their individual concerns even while there is cacophony around them, but respond if a predator is sensed to be doing something that might not be good for the indiviual's survival.
+For example, most creatures that live in swarms, like birds, can go about their individual concerns even while there is cacophony around them, but respond if a predator is sensed to be doing something that might not be good for the individual's survival.

 Biological systems can adapt to varying thresholds because their sensing mechanisms are adaptable.
 An example of this is ears, where the analogue sounds it is to sense can vary over a very wide range.

 The mechanism in ears is translating the incoming analog sounds to a digital representation for transmission to the brain.
-Each ear has hairs which each only respond to a particular range of frequencies.
+Each ear has about 2000 hairs which each only respond to a particular range of frequencies.
 The loudness of the sound is encoded in the frequency of pulses sent to the brain from the transducers for each hair.
-This is known as pulse frequency modulation.
+This is known as pulse frequency modulation (PFM).

 In contrast, we build sound recording systems using minerals, which once built, cannot really adapt.
 They have to be built to handle the full range of sounds we want to record, producing the same amount of information no matter the loudness or complexity of the sounds.

 There are systems to compress sounds for playback, but these tend to get rid of information that has been found to be of less importance to us when listening to sound.
 This process is termed lossy, but it is basically built to track the type of process our ears use.
-We fool the ears while it fools our brains!
+We fool the ears while they fool our brains!

 The process of adaptation in biological systems is mostly done automatically as a result of the organisms focussing upon their needs at the time.